j-fischer/rflib/README.md

 -   Thanks to René Winkelmeyer for his SFDX CLI Plugin: https://github.com/muenzpraeger/sfdx-plugin
 -   Thanks to Shane McLaughlin for his SFDX CLI Plugin: https://github.com/mshanemc/shane-sfdx-plugins
 -   Thanks to Simon Akbar for his amazing blog post: https://www.machinereadablepeople.net/home/2020/4/4/exporting-salesforce-field-level-security-and-object-access-with-the-data-loader
+-   Thanks to Pearl Lee (@thetechbee) and Aleksandra Radovanovic (@_AleksM) for being such amazing supporters of my work and this library